swarch-2f-rootly/2f/laboratory5/README.md

     - API_GATEWAY_URL=http://api-gateway:8080  # Uses internal DNS
 ```

-**Critical Understanding:** The frontend receives **two IP addresses**:
+**Critical Understanding - Dual Network Interface:**

+When a container is attached to multiple Docker networks, Docker assigns it a **separate IP address on each network**.
+The frontend container receives **two distinct IP addresses**, one for each network:

-- **Public Network IP** (example: `172.19.0.2`): Used for external connections from the host
+1. **Public Network IP** (example: `172.19.0.2` on `rootly-public-network`):
+   - This IP address is **exposed** to the host machine through the port mapping (`3001:3001`)
+   - External users connect to the host's IP (`192.168.1.10:3001`), which Docker routes to this public network IP
+   - This IP is accessible from outside the container network, making it the entry point for legitimate users
+   - **Vulnerability:** This IP is exposed and can be targeted by attackers, but it only provides access to the frontend application

-- **Private Network IP** (example: `172.20.0.2`): Used for internal communication with backend services
+2. **Private Network IP** (example: `172.20.0.2` on `rootly-private-network`):

-Only the public network IP is exposed via port mapping.
-The private network IP remains internal, enabling secure backend communication without external exposure.
+   - This IP address is **NOT exposed** to the host machine - it exists only within the Docker private network
+   - It is **technically the IP used** by the frontend container to communicate with backend services (API Gateway, databases, etc.)
+   - When the frontend makes internal API calls using service names (e.g., `http://api-gateway:8080`), Docker's DNS resolution routes these requests through this private network IP
+   - **Security:** This IP is completely invisible and unreachable from external networks, ensuring that backend communication cannot be intercepted or attacked from outside

+**How It Works in Practice:**

+- **External user request:** `http://192.168.1.10:3001` → Host routes to → Frontend's public IP (`172.19.0.2:3001`)
+- **Frontend internal request:** Frontend's private IP (`172.20.0.2`) → Private network → API Gateway's private IP (example: `172.20.0.3:8080`)

+The key security benefit is that **only the public network IP is exposed**, while the private network IP remains completely internal.
+This means that even if an attacker could somehow compromise the frontend application, they would still need to discover and exploit the private network IP to access backend services - which is extremely difficult since it has no external routing path.

 ### 5.3.
 Complete Configuration Comparison